 “No. Sherri’s probably the only baby happening today.”

-The baby looked as Natalia expected.
+The baby looked like Natalia expected.
 She had black hair.
-There were no lineage marks, but Natalia knew they didn’t appears until around sixteen years of age.
+There were no lineage marks, but she knew they wouldn’t appear until around sixteen years of age.

 “She’s beautiful,” Natalia said.